 That is 1.35 Weeks of running back-and-fourth each year per warehouse clerk.

-This simple calculation gives us a pretty clear idea of the loss in warehouse productivity caused by not having mobile technologies.
+This simple calculation gives us a clear idea of the loss in warehouse productivity caused by the lack of mobile technologies.

 5) Unreliable Warehouse Wireless

-A reliable wireless warehouse network is essential to the operational efficiency of a warehouse.
-As barcode scanners (and other mobile devices) roam in the warehouse, if coverage and capacity is not properly planned, handheld disconnections happen and productivity goes out the window.
+reliable wireless warehouse network is essential to the operational efficiency of a warehouse.
+As barcode scanners (and other mobile devices) roam in the warehouse, if coverage and capacity are not properly planned, handheld disconnections happen, and productivity goes out the window.

-Recurring handheld disconnections is another common problem that we find across many warehouses.
-To correct this, decision makers need to start by recognizing that warehouses are not the same as an office or home environment where regular access points will work.
+Recurring handheld disconnections is another common problem in many warehouses.
+To correct this, decision-makers must recognize that warehouses are not the same as office or home environments where regular access points will work.

 An unreliable warehouse wireless infrastructure will have a detrimental impact on the efficiency of receiving, put-away, storage, picking and packing, and shipping operations.

-A survey conducted by automationworld.com exposed that almost 1 out of 3 respondents don't feel confident about the capabilities & reliability of their warehouse wireless infrastructure.
+A survey conducted by automationworld.com exposed that almost one out of three respondents don’t feel confident about the capabilities and reliability of their warehouse wireless infrastructure.

 These warehouse inefficiencies do not have to be the norm.
 Most of these problems can be easily addressed and overcome.

-For more articles on warehouse technology and optimizing warehouse processes, feel free to follow us on LinkedIn, YouTube, Twitter, or Facebook.
-If you have other inquiries or suggestions, feel free contact us here.
+For more information about warehouse technology trends, you can follow us on LinkedInYouTubeX, or Facebook.
+If you have other inquiries or suggestions, please contact us here.
 We’ll be happy to hear from you.